JordanGreenies/NodeJS-Reverse-Powershell-Websocket/README.md

 # About NodeJS-Reverse-Powershell-Websocket

-This is a NodeJS server with the ability to pass through Powershell commands to a victim.
+This is a http/websocket server written in Nodejs with the ability to pass through Powershell commands to a victim.

 ## Features
-* NodeJS server that handles messages from the attacker(s) & victim(s)
+* Nodejs server that handles messages from the attacker(s) & victim(s)
 * Simple HTTP admin panel where you can send Powershell commands
 * Passworded access for the websocket admin side
 * Ability to decode a byte array response from Powershell into a binary download (for quick downloading of data)